Peru

 All family holidays to Peru start in the capital city and usually an overnight stay is the minimum requirement before heading off to either the Amazon, Cusco or further afield.
 Lima is home to beautiful colonial buildings, a massive central square, an impressive cathedral, colourful markets and a number of world-class restaurants and boutique hotels.

-We find that a day spent here is useful recovery time before perhaps flying to altitude.
-A half day city tour takes in all the main sights – children will particularly enjoy following the tunnels under the San Francisco church into the catacombs where the bones of more than 70,000 people are laid out in a number of small cave-like rooms and holes.
+A half day city tour explores both the modern district of Miraflores as well as the UNESCO historic centre as well as enjoying superb views of the Pacific Ocean from the iconic Park of Love.
 In the evening perhaps head to the ‘Magic Water Circuit’, an impressive series of fountains that ‘dance’ to music and light in a spectacular show – perhaps not very Peruvian but it will certainly enthrall the younger ones.

-The ruins are vast and you can spend many hours exploring – usually a guided tour is included for the morning then the afternoon is free to wander at leisure.
-Younger children will love following the small passageways through the vast rock walls, peering through narrow ‘windows’.
-Older ones may enjoy climbing up to the Sun Gate for a fantastic panoramic view over the site.
+The ruins are vast and you can spend the morning exploring on a guided tour.
+Children will love following the small passageways through the vast rock walls, peering through narrow ‘windows’.
+The views over the vast Andean mountains are breathtaking.

 For active families the chance to follow the Inca Trail to Machu Picchu is a once-in-a-lifetime opportunity.
 The route is spectacular, following an ancient Incan pathway through the mountains and taking you through cloud forest and jungle into high mountains with incredible views over the Andes.
 On the final day you will arrive at the Sun Gate for sunrise, with the ancient ruins of Machu Picchu spread beneath you, framed by the jagged peaks of the surrounding mountains.
 This truly is a unique experience.